Ectropion (Drooping Lower Eyelid) in cats

 Symptoms

 Another common symptom is constant blinking or closing of the eyes, as the cat tries to protect the eye and minimize irritation.
-In some cases, the cat may also react by frequently scratching or rubbing the affected eye with its paw.
+In some cases, the cat may also respond by frequently scratching or rubbing the affected eye with its paw.

 Diagnosis